Long Live the Kane

-Recording & production
+Recording and production

 As is the case with many Juice Crew associated projects on the Cold Chillin' label, the production was handled by legendary beatmaker Marley Marl.
 This has become a source of contention among many former artists on the label, Big Daddy Kane included.
 According to these artists, Marl was not really responsible for the production on their songs, arguing that he contributed little to no creative input beyond engineering and programming the drums.
 Marl has countered the artists claims by suggesting that the rappers had limited knowledge of production equipment, and would have not gotten the same signature "boom bap" sound that was unique to the producer.

 In reality, many Juice Crew rappers would indeed bring in records that they wished to sample, and choose which parts they wished to rhyme over.
 Marl would then hook the beat up on a sampler, and give it his characteristic sound.
 This artistic synergy resulted in songs like "Ain't No Half Steppin'", which according to Kane, Marl initially disapproved of because of its multiple samples.
 Others were already full songs before being programmed, such as "Just Rhymin' With Biz" and "Set It Off".
 "Set It Off" was originally made by The 45 King, and was intended for Biz Markie.
 However, Kane heard it and liked the James Brown sound it had, asking 45 King for the beat.
 The 45 King sped up the beat, and gave the song its signature sampled hook.